trevbhatt/personal_portfolio/content/about/_index.md

 Hi, I'm Trevor. :wave:

 While I've worn many hats (literally and figuratively), I'm an engineer at heart--always looking to better understand the world around me.
+I strive to always be learning.

 I've lived in Colorado, Kansas City (both the Kansas and Missouri sides), and eastern Washington.
 I currently reside in Portland, OR.

-I love to travel and explore because I love learning.
+I love to travel, explore, and read.
 You can usually find my wife and me hiking somewhere new, biking, or sipping coffee.

 I have over 5 years of experience leading technical and industrial, data based projects.